UHDanke/gd_docs/triggers/easings.md

 ### Notes

-Trigonometric functions are approximated and linearly interpolated using a table of 101 points (every 1%).
+Trigonometric functions are approximated and linearly interpolated using a table of 101 points (1% divisions).
 This is not noticeable in the case of sine easings.

 ## Back